 Not for everyone

-The worst thing you can say about the TR800 is that it isn't the TR1200.
-The TR1200 - LifeSpan's most popular unit by far - has cast a long shadow over its little sibling.
-On one hand, the TR800 holds a clear advantage over all other sub-$800 "budget" treadmills we've seen pass through the labs; on the other, a relatively small price increment of $200 will net you a considerable upgrade in terms of walking space, durability and noise signature.
+The worst thing you can say about the TR800 is that it isn’t the TR1200.
+The TR1200 – LifeSpan’s most popular unit by far – has cast a long shadow over its little sibling.
+On one hand, the TR800 holds a clear advantage over all other sub-$850 “budget” treadmills we’ve seen pass through the labs; on the other, a relatively small price increment of $249 for LifeSpan’s most popular model will net you a considerable upgrade in terms of walking space, durability and noise signature.

 Let’s start by looking at the frame of the unit.
 Rigidity is paramount in a treadmill.
 Excess flex in the frame can lead to early degradation of the walking deck, further leading to an increase in friction, noise and power consumption.
 If allowed to go on for long enough, total motor and/or controller failure can ensue.

 The TR800’s lightweight 120 lb. frame is as robustly built as the TR1200’s 131 lb. frame, only 5″ shorter and 2-1/4″ narrower.
 Factoring in the smaller motor and these dimensional reductions explains where the 11 lbs. of metal were shed.
 In comparison, both the TreadDesk’s lightweight 101 lb. frame and Rebel’s featherweight 88 lb. frame are more cheaply made.
 Frame flex and creaking are both problems we noticed about the Rebel, and TreadDesk has had similar problems reported.